+Culinary Arts covers a wide range of topics within the industry.
 After being taught safety and sanitation procedures for handling food and kitchen equipment, students participate in hands-on labs in all areas of food production using commercial grade kitchen equipment.
 Skills they will learn include basic knife handling and chopping, sautéing, baking, grilling, and plate presentation.

-Second year students will have the opportunity to experience working in a real-world culinary setting, as they assist in running our onsite restaurant, Old Town Bistro, our catering service, and our quick service counter.
+Second year students will have the opportunity to experience working in a restaurant setting, as they assist in running our onsite bistro.
 They will rotate through each position including serving, cooking, hosting and supervising, and are able to practice all the skills acquired during class and lab time.
+Taking our Culinary Arts courses also exposes students to a variety of post-secondary options in the restaurant and service industry.